U.S. flag

 The study area map highlights the initial area of focus for this project.
 This boundary may change based on community and stakeholder feedback throughout the project.
 See the Map larger here.

-Map of Central Square Rezoning Study Area
+Draft Area of Focus for Central Square Rezoning

 Key Documents and Resources